Embrace the warm autumn aesthetic at these colour-filled locales.

 For the best snapshot of the Toronto skyline surrounded by stunning autumnal hues, make your way to Evergreen Brick Works and hike up to the top of Lookout Path, where there’s no filter needed.

-If you’re visiting on a Saturday morning, drop by the Farmers Market – open from 8 a.m. to 1 p.m.
-Get your fill of fresh Ontario produce, snapping plenty of pics while you’re at it.
+If you’re visiting on a Saturday morning, get your fill of fresh Ontario produce and drop by the Farmers Market—Toronto’s largest—open from 8 a.m. to 1 p.m.
+Same day purchases are welcome, but preordering online is strongly encouraged so you can easily pick up your selection from the vendors on market day.
 Warm up with a cup of coffee or a hot cocoa at Cafe Belong.
-Pumpkin Spice Latte, anyone?
+Ooey gooey butter tarts, anyone?

 The Don Mills Trail, also known as the Leaside Spur Trail, is a 3-kilometre cycling and walking trail that, come fall, transforms into an autumnal oasis.
 One of the newest trails in the city, The Don Mills Trail is tranquil and secluded, plus it’s paved, making it ideal for biking, easy walking and getting that perfect camera angle.